SteveNoJob/Cybersecurity-Project/readme.md

 # Introduction
-This project file contain cybersecurity related project for both offensive and defensive security
+This project file contain cybersecurity related projects for both offensive and defensive security.